BeyondTimeAxis/BeyondTimeAxis.github.io/aao/contest/5/README.txt

 |	IV.
 TRANSLATION NOTES		|
 -----------------------------------------

-The original subtitle of the game, Gyakusen Saiban means "Judgment of Cruel Battle" or "Trial by Ordeal".
+[1] The original subtitle of the game, Gyakusen Saiban means "Judgment of Cruel Battle" or "Trial by Ordeal".
 A more literal translation could also be "Massacre Trial".
 I decided to go with "Ace Attornauts" as the title for the translated version after considering several other options, such as "Judgment Clash," and "Verdict Vanguard."
 In the end, "Ace Attornauts" just had the best ring to it.

-	- Masashi and Maya refer to Ryuichi as "Ryu-kun".
+[2] Masashi and Maya refer to Ryuichi as "Ryu-kun".
 I've shortened this to just "Ryu".

+[3] Chihiro's Legalink Address, 416, is a Goroawase wordplay.
+Japanese numbers can be read in multiple different ways, and a goroawase number breaks up the syllables of a word or name and associates them with the  number that matches them the closest.
+For Chihiro's, it is Chi(4)-Hi(1)-Ro(6).
+Many of the other characters' numbers are goroawase as well.
+For example, Rei(0)-Ji(2)-Mitsu(3) for Reiji.

-Character Name Readings:
+[4] Character Name Readings:
 	Ryuichi Naruhoudo
 	鳴鵬度龍一: 鳴(naru):"chirp, sound", 鵬(hou):"phoenix", 度(do):"degree,time,extent", 龍(ryu):"dragon", 一(ichi):"one,first"
 	Chihiro Ayasato